-My discussion of Planetary and Deep-Sky filters in the preceding articles may have given you the impression that is all there is to know about astronomical filters.
-Well. fortunately (or unfortunately!) that is not the case.
-The development of interference type coatings and the ability to customize them to achieve any spectral response desired has resulted in a large number of other miscellaneous filters that I simply refer to as "special".
+My discussion of Planetary and Deep-Sky filters in the preceding three articles of this series may have given you the impression that is all there is to know about astronomical filters.
+Well, fortunately (or unfortunately!) that is not the case.
+The development of interference-type coatings and the ability to customize them to achieve any spectral response desired have resulted in a large number of other miscellaneous filters that I simply refer to as "special."
 Astronomers are interested in a broad range of celestial targets, and as a result interference filters have been developed to do more than just reduce light pollution.

+Our Four Classes of "Special" Filters

 My personal experience is with only a small number of these special filters, but I do my best in this article to describe the different special filters that are available and give some guidance on how to choose the right one for you.
 Special filters are quite a mixed bag of types and applications.
-To try to sort things out I have divided them into four categories:
+To try to sort things out I have divided them into four categories: (1) Special, Planetary, (2) Special, Neodymium, (3) Special, Correction and (4) Special, Solar (a) White Light and (b) Narrow Band.

-- 1. Special Planetary

-- 2. Special Neodymium

-- 3. Special Correction

-- 4. Special Solar

-- a.
-White Light

-- b.
-Narrow Band